SimonYip22/Neural-Network-ICU-Deterioration-Predictor/notes.md

 - During training, the model compares its predictions to the real max_risk values and adjusts weights to minimise errors.
 - Without max_risk (or whatever target), the model cannot learn, because it has nothing to compare its predictions to.

-confused about how the model works, why we need X and Y and how the model uses it. confused about the 5 cross VC code logic, and KFold logic (	•	KFold does stratified rotation: each patient is assigned to exactly one fold, so no patient is ever skipped.
-	•	Over the 5 folds, each patient will be in the test set once and in the training set 4 times.), KFold.split() is a generator confused about how it internally works with the indices for each iteration which one is test and which one is train

-  confused about seperating x and y and how they each have a test and training split (4)
-  	•	X_train = inputs for training
-	•	y_train = labels for training
-	•	X_test = inputs to evaluate model
-	•	y_test = labels to compare predictions

 ### KFold logic diagram (100 patients, 5 folds)